 It was time to admit defeat for now, there was nowhere else I could go without attracting quite a lot of suspicion.
 It would be easier to come here on a going out night and just asking some random people after this guy.
 Perhaps some women would know him by the description.
 It would be a painful and lengthy way to find him, but what else could I do?
 So, heading home had another reason as well, to retreat and rethink.
 Not very honorable, but practical nonetheless.
 And, I had to keep my head cool.

-The rest of the day, after I removed the annoyingly thick layers of make-up, were spent deliberately relaxing with the aid of incense, a few ethereal oils, a nice cool shower and a long warm bath.
+The rest of the day, after I removed the annoyingly thick layers of make-up, was spent deliberately relaxing with the aid of incense, a few ethereal oils, a nice cool shower and a long warm bath.
 While I liked to read or, at times, even to draw, while my body was relaxing.
 This time was just spent in silence.
 Noiselessness around me, quiet inside of me.
 A deep, relaxing calm.

 It surprised me how much it was needed.